 Trifolium burchellianum subsp. burchellianum or Burchell’s clover is a creeping, sometimes ascending perennial that may reach 60 cm in height.
-It has a strong taproot and roots at nodes that touch the ground.
+It has a strong taproot and roots at stem nodes that touch the ground.
 The trifoliolate leaves have rounded wedge-shaped leaflets.
 Leaflet margins are finely toothed.

 The heads of purple flowers grow on long, erect peduncles above the foliage.
 Dark lines are found near the pale base of the corolla banner of the flowers in picture.
 Flowering lasts from spring to early autumn.